 Figure P2 displays the ratio of service units to various types of land uses for residential and nonresidential development.
-The residential development table displays the persons per household for single-family (or single unit), multifamily units and mobile home/RV units.
+The residential development table displays the persons per household for single-family (or single unit), multi-family units and other units (RV, etc.).